-USCIS offers a number of resources to help you find information on eligibility and testing requirements, the application process, and study materials.
+USCIS offers a number of resources USCIS offers a number of resource to help you find information on eligibility and testing requirement the application process, and study materials.
 You can also learn more about citizenship rights and responsibilities and find a free information session in your area.

 U.S. Citizenship and Immigration Services (USCIS) The government agency that oversees lawful immigration to the United States.
-Visit this website for information related to immigration. uscis.gov
+Visit this website for information related to immigration. uscis.gov uscis.gov/citizenship